-With the popularity of brain training software and games peaking in the past 10 years, there is a serious question about whether these programs can really improve cognitive function.
+With the popularity of brain training games and software peaking in the past 10 years, there is a serious question about whether these programs can really improve cognitive function.
 With Alzheimer’s disease and other degenerative brain diseases posing a serious threat to your health and mortality, it is a great idea to combat cognitive decline to improve longevity and quality of life.
 You’re going to age, that’s inevitable, but staying active both physically and mentally is a great way to keep yourself as independent and healthy as possible.

 Brain training is simply the application of physical training principles to cognitive ability: these programs and games require the user to perform increasingly difficult mental challenges.
 There are a variety of different types of brain training exercise, with different mental skills being targeted.
 This article is going to look at whether brain training games and programs actually improve cognitive performance and long-term function.